deferpanic/goweave/README.md

   * pointcut - expression that details where to apply behavior -- right now we only explicitly match on function names

+    explicit function name:
     ```go
       pointcut: beforeBob
     ```

+    explicit function name w/wildcard arguments:
+    ```go
+      pointcut: http.HandleFunc(d, s)
+    ```

   * advice - behavior to apply
+    Behavior can be {before, after, around}.
+Around currently modifies method calling.

-  * aspect - a .goweave file - file that contains our behavior
+  * aspect - a .weave file that contains our behavior Right now we support multiple .weave projects for a project and they will apply advice recursively over a project.

 ### Aspects: